collindavies/the-office/README.md

 # the-office
-A database describing some of the ins and outs of operations at the Dunder Mifflin Paper Company, Inc.
+A database describing some of the ins and outs of operations at the Dunder Mifflin Paper Company, Inc. (MySQL)